d-khan/assembly/procedures/Activity.md

 ## Task

 Perform the following tasks:
 1. Generate English uppercase characters from A to Z. After every character, there must be a line feed.
-Use procedures and loops to optimize the code.
-No need to use gdb.
+Use procedures and loops to optimize the code. **Do not use gdb debugger**.
 The executable file will run directly on the terminal.
-See the output below
+See the output below.

 <img width="360" alt="image" src="https://user-images.githubusercontent.com/11669149/233437846-0d3dd8bb-fbc6-4f78-a6d6-29cf72d1e6a1.png">